 Centennial Bank ranks as a small bank owning assets totaling $675.1 million as well as $572 million in deposits.
 It has a strong Texas Ratio of 2.17%, indicating that the bank is in good financial condition and far from failure.
 Additionally, Centennial Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Compare Centennial Bank to Other Competitive Offers

-Centennial Bank offers several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Centennial Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+Centennial Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Centennial Bank does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Centennial Bank's CD rates are fair as compared against the national average.Back to Overview
+Centennial Bank's CD rates are fair compared to the average U.S. bank.Back to Overview